collocations.org

 The priest blessed her, and made the sign of the cross over her.

-3. in football or hockey
+3. in football/soccer or hockey

 deep, low, perfect

-a deep cross from Beckham
+a deep cross from Reed

 Collocations for cross - verb

-quickly, slowly | safely, successfully
+quickly, slowly

-teaching children to cross the road safely
+Children must be taught to cross the road safely.

 back, over

-Let''s cross over now while the road is clear.
+Let's cross over now while the road is clear.

-VERB + CROSS
+VERB + cross

 try to